cupy/cupy/docs/source/tutorial/basic.rst

 We also set up the optimizer here.

 Now we can define the forward routine using these Linear functions.
-Typically it is defined as a simple python function given input arrays
+Typically it is defined as a simple python function given input arrays:

 .. doctest::